 I always liked to stay away from any type of journal where the pages were pre-dated.
 There will be days (perhaps many) that you may miss, so I always wanted to write my own date at the top of the page.
 If you need some free printable prayer journal templates, check out this page on Undoubtedgrace.com.

-Also, even though it may seem trite, in terms of what to write with, if you have a special pen that writes well that feels good, use it when journaling.
+Also, even though it may seem trite, in terms of what to write with, if you have a special pen that writes well and feels good, use it when journaling.
 I have enjoyed using the gel roller ball type of pens as long as my pages are heavy enough that the gel pens don’t go through the page.
 So, it’s a minor issue, but if you’re writing by hand, write with something that you like.

 Pray That God Will Work In Your Time Of Journaling